istio/istio.io/content/help/faq/distributed-tracing/how-distributed-tracing-works.md

 ---
-title: How does Distributed Tracing work with Istio?
+title: How does distributed tracing work with Istio?
 weight: 0
 ---

 Istio integrates with distributed tracing systems in two different ways: Envoy-based and Mixer-based tracing integrations.

+### Envoy-based tracing

 For Envoy-based tracing integrations, Envoy (the sidecar proxy) sends tracing information directly to tracing backends on behalf of the applications being proxied.